steadylearner/cargo-publish-example/README.md

 for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sub>

+#### What left

+* documentation style //! at lib.rs similar to README.md
+* /// and unit tests at each files in src/
+* Include Travis CI.
+* Test a publish with real crate name and code.
+* Include dev dependencies to expand and test macros?